f5devcentral/access-labs/class1/module1/lab01.rst

       |image012|

+      ..
+Note::  You may be prompted to download the VPN update.
+This is what a user will experience if you have auto-update enabled in the VPN Connectivity Profile.
+Click Download and wait for the components to update.

 #.
 A popup opens displaying the status of the VPN connection.
 The status will eventually become **Connected**

       |image013|

+      ..
+Information::  If you lose the pop-up check the system tray for the little red ball.
+Right click and choose **restore**

+#.
+Click **Disconnect**

-.. note:: For more information on API Protection consider taking the API Protection lab.
+..
+Note:: For more information on API Protection consider taking the API Protection lab.
 For more information on SWG, ACL and Webtops see the appendix or further APM labs.

 Task 8: Lab Cleanup
 ----------------------------